RosettaCommons/documentation/rosetta_basics/structural_concepts/Rosetta-overview.md

 The PackerTask can be thought of as an ice sculpture.
 By default, everything is able to pack AND design.
 By using TaskOperations, or your set of chisels, one can limit packing/design to only certain residues.
 As with ICE, once these residues are restricted, they generally cannot be turned back on.

+An ice sculpture, of course, is limited by the size of the starting piece of ice.
+If you want a bigger starting list, or palette, of residues with which you can design, you use a PackerPalette.
+The DefaultPackerPalette is like a ice cube, but if you use a modifiable PackerPalette, to which you can add residues, you can start with an iceberg.

 TaskFactory <a name="taskfactory" />
 -----------

 A TaskFactory is used to create PackerTasks to be used for rotamer repacking and design.
-The TaskFactory contains a set of TaskOperations that tell it which behavior to apply to each residue.
+The TaskFactory contains a set of TaskOperations that tell it which behavior to apply to each residue and a PackerPalette that tells it which residues that it can use in design.
 This decision is made immediately before packing.

 TaskOperations <a name="taskoperations" />
 --------------